 Oak, if it were to be understood in an analogy from a gastronomic viewpoint, is to a winemaker what salt is to a chef.
 When looking at your wine's label, you'll most likely come across a description that includes the type of oak used and how it was used to produce the wine.
 It's been this way for centuries, as oak and winemaking have been allies since at least two millennia ago.
 Wines that are usually produced with the use of oak are big white wines and some red wines.
 But why is this?
 Why is oak used?
 What is the difference between American oak and French oak?
 And furthermore, what does it add to our wine?

 Before these questions are answered, it might be best to start with the oak itself and its origins of use.
 The use of oak for wine began about two millennia ago during the Roman Empire.
-At first it was utilized because it made a better storage vessel for wine than the original amphora made of clay, ceramic and other materials.
+At first, it was utilized because it made a better storage vessel for wine than the original amphora made of clay, ceramic and other materials.
 Other than its more convenient utility, oak was noted to impart softer flavors into the wine it stored, making the wine taste better.
-(Learn more in our feature, "Wine and the Ancient Roman Empire.")
+(Learn more in, "Wine and the Ancient Roman Empire.")

 Why Oak Instead of Other Woods?